fredi-agbohessou/AFM_agbohessou_et_al_2023/README.md

-# AFM_agbohessou_et_al_2023
- Scripts for plots, sensitivity and uncertainty analysis in the article, "To what extent are greenhouse-gas emissions offset by trees in a Sahelian silvopastoral system?"
-Agbohessou et al. 2023 published in Agricultural and Forest Meteorology
+Scripts for plots, sensitivity and uncertainty analysis ...

  reference :